arnovb-github/PoshCommence/readme.md

 ## How to use ##
 Usage: compile the code and use it in any Powershell script by including `using module <path>\PSCommenceModules.dll` at the top of your script.

-(Compile tip: use VS code and pull the repository, then run `dotnet build` from the terminal.)
+(Compile tip: using [VS Code](https://code.visualstudio.com), it is as simple as pulling the repository, then run `dotnet build` from the terminal.)

 ## Exploring the database ##
 Get the name of the currently active Commence database: